 The silver lining to having to deal with colder temperatures is that there are very few crowds in February, especially at the beginning of the month.
 You can walk through the streets, visit the markets, and check out the museums and other tourist attractions without fighting for space.

 Once Carnival arrives, more people begin trickling in, although it still doesn't get as busy as high season.
 Prices are also significantly cheaper in February.
 You'll be able to book more affordable flights and hotel rates are sometimes half the cost that they are in June or July.

 Where to Go

-You can go just about anywhere in Athens during February—the weather will be virtually the same throughout the city.
-It's a great time to check out the capital's many museums or poke your head into an art gallery.
+February is a great time to check out the capital's many museums or poke your head into an art gallery.
 You can also stroll through the city's laiki markets or check out the amazing street food.
 The lines at the Acropolis will be short and you won't have to deal with the unbearable heat that comes later in the summer.
 As long as you have a warm jacket, this is a great month to see the ruins.